oleggrishechkin/react-tagged-state/README.md

 It's written to be fast.
 Batch all updates.
 Notify exactly affected subscribers.
 Re-render only if needed.<br>
 See results in [js-framework-benchmark](https://rawgit.com/krausest/js-framework-benchmark/master/webdriver-ts-results/table.html).

-## Concurrent Mode

-You can safely use it in concurrent mode (`useSyncExternalStore` is used under the hood).